RDFLib/pyLODE/README.rst

 Profiles
 ========
-pyLODE can document ontologies and other taxonomies according to different *profiles* which are specifications.
-The basic, default, profile is pyLODE's OWL Profile, which means documentation is generated according to OWL properties and classes and the various annotation properties listed here in the `What pyLODE understands`_ section.
+pyLODE can document ontologies, taxonomies and profiles according to different *profiles* which are specifications.
+The basic, default, profile is pyLODE's so-called *Ontology Documentation* profile, which is a profile of OWL and a few other bits and pieces.
+See `What pyLODE understands`_ section.

 pyLODE can tell you what profiles it supports: just run ``~$ pylode -lp`` ("list profiles") or, if calling from Python: